rmusser01/Infosec_Reference/Draft/Interesting Things Useful stuff.md

 [IA Guidance - NSA](https://www.iad.gov/iad/library/ia-guidance/index.cfm)

 [Weapons of Mass Distraction](http://conference.hitb.org/hitbsecconf2014kul/materials/D2T1%20-%20Haroon%20Meer%20Azhar%20Desai%20and%20Marco%20Slaviero%20-%20Weapons%20of%20Mass%20Distraction.pdf)
 * In this talk, we aim to briefly cover the background of sock puppets (and related attacks) before moving on to real world demonstrations & “attacks“.
 Rigging polls, abusing Twitter, causing Reddit riots & targeting popular news organisations are some of the (many) attacks covered.
 In all these cases we discuss what we tried, what worked, what didn’t and what the implications are of the attacks.
 Where possible we will cover defences and solutions.

-#### Tamper Evidence
+#### <a name="tamper"></a>Tamper Evidence

 [How to Steal a Nuclear Warhead Without Voiding Your XBox Warranty (paper)](https://www.scribd.com/document/47334072/How-to-Steal-a-Nuclear-Warhead-Without-Voiding-Your-XBox-Warranty-paper)